-Developing healthy daily habits can help you achieve your goals and improve your quality of life.
+Developing healthy daily habits can help you achieve your goals and improve your quality of life as you age.

 - Going to bed at the same time each night

-- Walking for at least 30 minutes a day
+- Walking or exercising for at least 30 minutes a day

 1. Start small